Women believe myths about cheating because they must believe their partner wouldn’t have cheated without a good reason.

 Let’s take each one of these myths about cheating that women cling to and clear a few things up:

-I will venture to say that if the numbers were known, there are as many women having affairs as men.
-The ability to betray a spouse by cheating is not gender specific.
+I will venture to say that if the numbers were known, there would be as many women having affairs as men.
+The ability to betray a spouse by cheating is not gender-specific.
 According to the National Opinion Research Center’s General Social Survey, the percentage of wives having affairs rose to 14.7 percent in 2010, while the number of men admitting to extramarital affairs held constant at 21 percent.

 This one is a bit tricky.
 Affairs are common during a midlife crisis but cheating is only one of the characteristics of a midlife crisis.
 It plays a role in the “crisis” part of midlife.
 Like I said in this article, “The husband who is going through a midlife crisis may become tired of the “same old, same old” in the bedroom.
 It isn’t uncommon for someone married to a spouse who is going through a midlife crisis to suffer the negative consequences of their infidelity.”